 Located in Northwest Pennsylvania, Lake Erie is one of the best weekend getaways near Pittsburgh.
-There are so many fun things to do in Erie, PA, including a trip to the beach at Presque Isle State Park or a boat ride on Lake Erie with Scallywag’s Pirate Adventures.
+There are so many fun things to do on a weekend trip to Erie, PA, including a trip to the beach at Presque Isle State Park or a boat ride on Lake Erie with Scallywag’s Pirate Adventures.
 Waldameer amusement park and the Erie Zoo are also two of our favorite kid-friendly things to do in Erie, PA.

 - Where to Eat in Erie: Sara’s Restaurant by Presque Isle is an old fashion diner with fun outdoor photo ops.
 Woody’s Backwater BARge & Grill is perfect for a casual meal on the water.
 Dave’s Diner is awesome for breakfast in downtown Erie.